Runner's Footprints

 • Exercise in the early morning or evening when air temperature is likely to be cooler.

-• Monitor your heart rate.
-Slow down if your pulse is higher than your target zone or if you don’t feel good.
+• Monitor your heart rate (HR).
+Slow down if your HR is higher than your target zone or if you don’t feel good.

-• Pick a training route that provides lots of shade: parks or tree-lined streets.
+• Pick a training route that provides lots of shade: parks or tree-lined roads or trails.

 • Train with others when it’s extra hot.
-They’ll notice if you are compromised.
+They can notice if you are compromised before you do.

 What kind of clothing will keep me cool and protected?